wazuh/wazuh-qa/docs/tests/integration/test_active_response/test_execd/index.md

 Active responses execute a script in response to the triggering of specific alerts based on the alert level or rule group.
-The `wazuh-execd` program runs Active Responses by initiating the configured scripts.
+`wazuh-execd` runs Active Responses by initiating the configured scripts.

 These tests check if `wazuh-execd` executes the active responses correctly.

 ## Objective

-Check that the Active Response scripts are executed correctly by `execd`.
+Check if the Active Response scripts are executed correctly by `execd`.

 ## General info